nostra-ai/nostra-react/README.md

 | component | JSX    | &check;  | Type of the HTML element being converted.                                       |
 | nostraTag | string | &check;  | Internal name given to the element.
 This is used to change content dynamically. |

+*Note: This will only work if the child of the component is what Nostra is testing*

 Example:

 Take a custom element named `Button`: